 Compared to the Oracle BPM Suite and some other tools on this list, K2 Platform offers an easier-to-use platform for automating workflows.

 Uses include direct integrations of apps such as Google Sheets to record form inputs under one spreadsheet.
-You might even want to reduce the steps needed to process a transaction by integrating payment apps such as Square, Stripe and PayPal.
+You can even reduce the steps needed to process a transaction by integrating payment apps such as Square, Stripe and PayPal.

-A good process management system will help your team and business in the long run, saving you money, resources and time.
-Although there appears to be an abundance of BPMS options, testing and adopting the right software can boost your productivity by making processes more efficient than ever before.
+A good BPMS will help your team and business in the long run, saving you money, resources and time.